eloquent/composer-npm-bridge/README.md

 ## Configuration

-The following configuration can be added to the `composer.json` `extra` area to customize the behaviour.
+The following configuration can be added to `composer.json` `extra/npm-bridge` to customize the behaviour on a per-package basis.
+Values in the root package will not currently impact any dependency packages that also use `composer-npm-bridge`.

 Key|Description
 -|-
-`composer-npm-timeout`|Specify a custom timeout for the installation.
+`timeout`|Specify a custom timeout for the installation.
 The default is 300 seconds.
-`composer-npm-optional`|Skip instead of throwing an exception if `npm` is not found.
-Other packages using `composer-npm-bridge` that do not set this will still cause an exception.
+`optional`|Skip instead of throwing an exception if `npm` is not found when processing the package.

     ...
     "extra": {
+        "npm-bridge": {
-        "composer-npm-timeout": 9000,
+            "timeout": 9000,
-        "composer-npm-optional": true,
+            "optional": true
+        },
         ...
     }